Covered calls are pitched as a “free lunch” and a way to “collect rent” on your stocks. Let’s explore why that’s not the case.

 Why Covered Calls Are Not a “Free Lunch”

-The idea is usually proposed as risk-free “rental income” for long-term buy-and-hold investors while owning a stock.
+The idea is usually proposed as risk-free “rental income” for long-term buy-and-hold investors while owning a stock or a fund.
 The story goes that you can simply write (sell) call options on the shares you own to collect some monthly income in the form of the option premium.

 In short, while they’re relatively low-risk, covered calls cap the potential upside and don’t protect the downside for the seller.
 Let’s look at an example.

-Suppose you own Apple shares with a current price of $100/share.
-You sell a call option on Apple with a strike price of $105 and an expiration of 3 months.
-Let’s also assume the premium collected is $0.50 ($50 for the single contract of 100 shares).
+Suppose you own VTI, the Vanguard ETF for the total U.S. stock market, with a current price of $100/share.
+You sell a call option on VTI with a strike price of $105 and an expiration of 3 months.
+Let's also assume the premium collected is $0.50 ($50 for the single contract of 100 shares).

-If Apple doesn’t move above $105, you’ve collected a premium of $50 over the 3-month period for writing the option and you still own all your shares.
+If VTI doesn't move above $105, you've collected a premium of $50 over the 3-month period for writing the option and you still own all your shares.

-If Apple does move above $105, the buyer would exercise the option, in which case your upside is capped at $105/share.
-If Apple moves above $105.50 (strike price plus premium), you would have been better off simply holding the stock and not writing the option, as you’ve now missed out on the stock’s gains.
+If VTI does move above $105, the buyer would exercise the option, in which case your upside is capped at $105/share.
+If VTI moves above $105.50 (strike price plus premium), you would have been better off simply holding the fund and not writing the option, as you've now missed out on the market's gains.

 Markets are efficient enough to where there’s really no free lunch in investing.
 Diversification is probably the closest thing to one.